Ultimate Guide To Google My Business: Optimizing Your Company’s GMB Profile

 Your GMB profile can’t just be accurate—it also needs to look good.
 Making your listing look visually appealing might feel a little daunting, but it’s actually quite simple.
 Photos are essential for adding visual interest and for helping customers understand the experience they can expect in-store.

 Google’s statistics show that doing so gives you a big competitive edge.
-Across Google My Business listings, businesses that post quality photos get 35% more clicks on their website than listings without photos.
+Across Google My Business listings, businesses that post quality photos get 35% more clicks (archived page) on their website than listings without photos.
 If you want to increase your click-through rate, then you need to add some visuals.

 Customers today want to know that you’ll be able to deliver the experience they’re looking for even before they visit.
 By adding quality images of your space and encouraging guests to upload their own images, potential customers can put more trust into your business and could be a step closer to walking through your door.
 Think about it.
 Would you rather visit a business with zero pictures or one with high-quality images that show you exactly what to expect?